aseprite/api/api/site.md

 This is an object that saves the active state of the editor in a specific moment.
-Which active sprite, layer, frame, cel, image, etc. where in a specific moment.
+Which active sprite, layer, frame, cel, image, etc. were in a specific moment.

 If you save the object: